sunny/actor/README.md

 end
 ```

-This creates a `call` method that will call every actor along the way.
-Inputs
+Calling this actor will now call every actor along the way.
+Inputs and outputs
-and outputs will go from one actor to the next, all sharing the same result set
+will go from one actor to the next, all sharing the same result set until it is
-until it is finally returned.
+finally returned.

 ### Rollback

-When using `play`, when an actor calls `fail!`, the following actors will not be
+When using `play`, if an actor calls `fail!`, the following actors will not be
 called.

 Instead, all the actors that succeeded will have their `rollback` method called